 My undergraduate and graduate work in experimental psychology and clinical neuroscience focused on cognitive models underlying empathy, care, and compassion, as well as research and implementation of interventions as alternative therapies for cognitive, behavioral, and neurodegenerative disorders including Alzheimer's, Parkinson's, Cerebral Palsy, Autism, ADD and AD/HD.

-Research has included non-invasive brain imaging and stimulation (EEG, NIRS, TMS, tDCS, TBS) at the Berenson Allen Center, Therapeutically Active Digital Medicine designed to develop and support Executive Function including memory and attention at Akili Interactive, the significance of biofeedback devices in promoting sensory awareness of bodily responses to stress and anxiety at the Langer Mindfulness Lab, and somatic-based enrichment practices with Body Brain Connect and the Center for Anxiety and Related Disorders.
+Research included brain imaging (EEG, NIRS, fMRI) and non-invasive stimulation (TMS, tDCS, TBS) at the Berenson Allen Center, Therapeutically Active Digital Medicine designed to develop and support Executive Function including memory and attention at Akili Interactive Labs, the design and implementation of biofeedback devices in promoting sensory awareness of bodily responses to stress and anxiety at the Langer Mindfulness Lab, and somatic-based enrichment practices, partnering with Body Brain Connect, Harvard Medical School, and the Center for Anxiety and Related Disorders.